bitbyte0110/smart-classroom-iot/instruction.md

 python AI_detection/yolo_force_gpu.py
 ```
 - The script uses GPU if available; otherwise CPU.
+- Presence is REAL ONLY: UI shows presence=true only if `ai_timestamp` is fresh (≤6s).

 3) Test End-to-End
 - Stand in front of the camera → presence updates to Firebase (`/lighting/{roomId}/state`).
 - Cover the LDR → darker reading on ESP32.
 - Result: presence AND dark → LED ON (auto), otherwise LED OFF.

+Tips:
+- If covering the LDR makes the value LOWER, set `LDR_INVERT = true` in `module3_smart_lighting/ASSIGNMENT_COMPLIANT/ASSIGNMENT_COMPLIANT.ino`.
+- If you get occasional false positives from the camera, thresholds are tightened in `AI_detection/yolo_force_gpu.py` (conf=0.6, iou=0.5) and smoothing requires 2 of last 3 frames.

 ---